Cherokee County Georgia Divorce Information

 Cherokee County Uncontested Divorce

-Typically, in a Cherokee County Uncontested Divorce, if you are represented by an attorney, you do not have to appear in court to complete the divorce if minor children are not involved.
+Typically, in an uncontested Cherokee County divorce, if you are represented by an attorney, you do not have to appear in court to complete the divorce if minor children are NOT involved.
 However, a court hearing is required to complete the divorce if minor children are involved.
-But, in general the decision of whether you must appear in court to complete an uncontested divorce in Cherokee County is up to the judge to whom your divorce case is assigned.
+But, in general the decision of whether you must appear in court to complete an uncontested Cherokee County divorce is up to the judge to whom your divorce case is assigned.

 If there must be a hearing to complete the case, we will appear at the hearing with you and typically there is no additional fee for going to the Court with you.
 We will not know whether a final hearing is going to be required until the divorce case is officially filed and a judge assigned.